Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/modules/vc_tts/README.md

 1. input_text (str) : Input text string.
 The accepted language is only English in this version.
 2. reference_audio (str) : The file path to the reference audio to clone voice.
-This refference audio is currenlty accepted only wav format.
+This refference audio is currenlty accepted only in wav format.
 3. save_path (str) :  If you want to save the generated audio in your file system, provide the output path here.

 Example Jac code